Coating

 • no loss of pores under firing

-• no dead-end pores created under firing
+• no dead-end pores created during firing

 Wash coat